How to pair the Xbox 360 controller to Mac

 With CleanMyMac X, it’s easy.
-It’s one-click cleaning approach and powerful scanning means you can swiftly dispose of useless documents and apps which may be slowing your Mac down.
+Its one-click cleaning approach and powerful scanning mean you can swiftly dispose of useless documents and apps that may slow your Mac down.

-So, to get optimal controller connectivity, you should download CleanMyMac and tidy up your digital space – prior to any installations.
+So, to get optimal controller connectivity, you should download CleanMyMac and tidy up your digital space – before any installations.
 Now, onto how to use an Xbox 360 controller on a Mac.

 How to use the Xbox 360 controller on Mac

-Not many of us know it, but there could be a handy use for all those old Xbox 360 or Xbox One controllers lying around.
+Not many of us know it, but there could be a handy use for all those old Xbox 360 or Xbox One controllers.
 But, before you get set up, you need to have the correct hardware installed on your Mac to enable connectivity.

 First of all, you will need either a wired or wireless Xbox controller.
-Both work fine, but for all those passionate gamers with a tendency to erupt, a wireless device would be best to save any damages to wires (or opponents).
-These wireless receivers can be bought for around $20 on Amazon, and can handle up to 4 Xbox 360 controllers.
+Both work fine, but for all those passionate gamers with a tendency to erupt, a wireless device would be best to save any damage to wires (or opponents).
+These wireless receivers can be bought for around $20 on Amazon and handle up to 4 Xbox 360 controllers.

-Obviously, Macs don’t have an in-built driver for Xbox controllers as Apple are in no way affiliated with Microsoft.
-Similarly, Microsoft doesn’t supply drivers for Mac users for their hardware, which leaves us wanting users having to find our own way.
+Obviously, Macs don’t have an in-built driver for Xbox controllers as Apple is in no way affiliated with Microsoft.
+Similarly, Microsoft doesn’t supply drivers for Mac users for their hardware, which leaves us wanting users to have to find our own way.

 So back in 2006, it was music to gamer’s ears to hear that Tattie Bogle had developed their own driver free of charge to users across the gaming globe.
-However, this driver hasn’t been updated since 2012, and is therefore sticky when it comes to compatibility with MacOS X.
+However, this driver hasn’t been updated since 2012 and is therefore sticky for compatibility with macOS.